A Spectral-based Physics-informed Finite Operator Learning for Prediction of Mechanical Behavior of Microstructures: Results

 \subsection{Fourier-based microstructures}

 In the last section, the performance of the SPiFOL framework for dual-phase microstructures was discussed.
 Building upon the motivation for architected materials, this section explores the application of the SPiFOL architecture to multiphase materials.
-These multiphase materials are generated using the functions outlined in Sec.\,\ref{sec:fourier_samples}.
+These multiphase materials are generated using the functions outlined in section\,\ref{sec:fourier_samples}.
 The resolution is also increased for the output, and we tend to predict the stress at $64$ by $64$ resolution, whereas for dual-phase materials the resolution was $32$ by $32$.
 One of the major challenges in operator learning is increasing the resolution.
 As the resolution grows, the parametric space expands significantly, making it difficult to approximate the operator that maps the solution.
 This complexity arises from the need to capture finer details in the solution space, which demands more sophisticated methods to ensure accurate mapping.
 The two most effective SPiFOL architectures: SPiFOL with FNO and SPiFOL utilizing a parametric input space alongside a modified MLP architecture are employed.
 These models are trained using the $8000$ multi-phase samples.

 To show the general applicability of trained SPiFOL, $4$ test cases are considered in Fig.\,\ref{fig:results4test_multi_phase}.
-The top two samples are unseen cases that are generated using the same frequencies and coefficients, see Eq.\,\ref{eq:phi*} and Table\,\ref{tab:phase_params}.
-For extrapolation cases, we generated two new samples using unnormalized coefficients and a new set of frequencies, see the left and right bottom side of Fig.\,\ref{fig:results4test_multi_phase}.
+The top two samples are unseen cases that are generated using the same frequencies and coefficients, see Eq.\,\eqref{eq:phi*} and Table\,\ref{tab:phase_params}.
+For the extrapolation cases, we considered two new samples: a matrix with multiple circular inclusions is shown, and a new set of frequencies is used to generate a new microstructure, as illustrated at the bottom left and right of Fig.\,\ref{fig:results4test_multi_phase}, respectively.

 SPiFOL with FNO architecture does not lead to more than $1\,\%$ point-wise error compared to the reference solution obtained from the FFT solver.
 For extrapolation cases, point-wise errors are still below $1.5\,\%$.